ygn-effects/script-zippey/README.md

 This repository illustrates the way Zippey is used across various repositories in the organization, allowing FreeCAD's `.FCStd` files to be processed by Git as plain text content.

-If you clone this repository you can see it in action by running the `test_script.sh`, it will simulate a commit/checkout sequence and compare the resulting file to the original (there should be no difference obviously).
-It doesn't requires any arguments and can be run as such :
+If you clone this repository, you can see it in action by running the `test_script.sh`.
+It simulates a commit/checkout sequence and compares the resulting file to the original (there should be no difference, obviously).
+It doesn't require any arguments and can be run as follows:

 ```bash
 .\test_script.sh